 Require QHPs to provide up-to-date network directories in real-time when a potential enrollee is choosing a plan, including making prompt updates upon receipt of new information relating to network participation.

 Create an online search tool to allow users to search by clinician and hospital name and filter out health plans that do not include the consumer's chosen clinician or hospital in network.
-ACP is very pleased that the February 4 letter indicates that the agency is considering collecting the necessary data to create such a search tool.
-Marketplace websites should also make available a formulary search tool, enabling consumers to search for plans based on whether their medications are covered in the plan's formulary.
+ACP is pleased that healthcare.gov has developed a search tool that enables a shopper to see if their preferred provider, medical facility or prescription drug is covered by the plan.

 Create a special enrollment period to allow patients to choose another QHP if an outdated network directory has incorrectly listed an enrollee's preferred physician as being part of the network.

-The federal government has enhanced its requirements on provider directories for plans offered in federally-operated marketplaces.
+ACP is pleased that the federal government has enhanced its requirements on provider directories for plans offered in federally-operated marketplaces.
 Insurers are now obligated to update their online provider directories at least monthly and provide more information to plan shoppers.
-A "Doctor Lookup" tool to assist shoppers in finding their preferred provider will be available on healthcare.gov starting in the 2016 open enrollment period.
 Until this issue is fully addressed, patients can contact the health plan directly or their physician's office staff to see if their preferred physician or hospital is listed as a participating provider and considered in-network before signing up for a plan.